vzauartcc/api/README.md

 If you choose to share or alter this project, you MUST give credit to the contributors of this project.
 You may NOT use any of this project for commercial purposes.
-If you create a derivitive of this project, that project MUST be released under the same license. https://creativecommons.org/licenses/by-nc-sa/4.0/
+If you create a derivative of this project, that project MUST be released under the same license. https://creativecommons.org/licenses/by-nc-sa/4.0/

 Note: The original authors of this codebase are members of the Albuquerque ARTCC listed below: